 Third Borough: Queens

 Once we crossed the river we were in Queens where we rode for somewhere between six and ten miles.
-By this time we had pulled away from the rest of our team and were riding a little faster.
+By this time we had pulled away from the rest of our team and were riding at our own pace.

 When someone saw Bill taking a picture for my blog recap of me holding our bikes, he offered to take a picture of us together.